idolize/reactlink-pipe/README.md

 ReactLink-Pipe [![Version][npm-image]][npm-url]
 ================

-Pipeline for ReactLink data binding methods for things like data validation and formatting.
+Pipeline for ReactLink data binding methods; used for things like data validation and formatting.